-Do you have to use a leader with braided line?
 Yes, it is always a good idea to put a mono or fluorocarbon line leader on your braided line when fishing.
 The benefits of using a leader line strongly outweigh not using it.
 Braided line is much stronger than your typical fishing line, so it definitely is not going to break, but it does have some weaknesses.
+Below are are the benefits and some issues to consider when choosing how you want going about putting together your setup.

 - Better for clear water